- Councils are ideally placed to develop, lead and implement local policies to influence many determinants of health.

 It draws on the current scientific understanding of climate change and its impacts on health and councils’ experiences to date.
 It highlights opportunities for councils to protect and improve the health and wellbeing of their communities through climate change action and builds on the significant work that councils are already delivering across Victoria.

-The guidance provides examples of strategies across a number of theme areas that could be taken by councils, as well as a number of case studies of strategies that have been implemented by Victorian councils.
+The guidance provides examples of strategies that could be taken by councils across a number of theme areas, as well as case studies of strategies that have been implemented by Victorian councils.
 The theme areas include:

 - leadership, governance and council assets